Superfluid fraction of interacting bosonic gases

 and thus this expression gives the exact result for the superfluid density.
 This factorized form for $n(\br)$ arises for example for Bose gases in 1D optical lattices, the situation studied in the recent Refs.~\citep{chauveau2023superfluid,tao2023observation}.

 A physical intuition about these bounds may be obtained by examining the two sketches presented in Fig.~\ref{fig:intuition}.
 The lower bound is the easiest to understand.
 Consider slicing the system into 1D tubes along the axis parallel to the drag.
-To get $f_\down$, one computes Eq.~\eqref{eq:1DLR} along each tube (finding $f<1$ whenever a barrier obstructs it), and averages the results over all tubes.
+To get $f^{-}$, one computes Eq.~\eqref{eq:1DLR} along each tube (finding $f<1$ whenever a barrier obstructs it), and averages the results over all tubes.
 By ignoring the cross-talk between the tubes, one obtains naturally a lower bound to $f$.
 The upper bound is slightly more subtle to grasp.
 Here one slices the system perpendicularly to the force, then extracts the superfluid fraction traversing each plane, and finally uses this quantity to compute Eq.~\eqref{eq:1DLR} along the direction of the force.
 By first computing the transverse average, one erases all information about the particular path the superfluid took to traverse each plane.
 For example, the path shown in the right panel contains sharp turns, and the superfluid is not likely to follow it because of its high kinetic cost.
-As a consequence, this procedure produces an upper bound $f_\up$.
+As a consequence, this procedure produces an upper bound $f^{+}$.
 Importantly, whenever the system presents {\it transverse nodal surfaces} [i.e., regions where $n(x_0,{\bf r}_\perp)=0$ for all values of ${\bf r}_\perp$, see the red box in Fig.~\ref{fig:intuition}(b)], then the upper bound immediately vanishes, and therefore the system must be fully normal.

-{\it Superfluid fraction in 2D Bose gases}---In this work, we study the superfluid response of a two-dimensional bosonic system by comparing a mean-field approximation, specifically the 2D Gross-Pitaevskii model, with numerically exact Diffusion Monte Carlo (DMC) simulations of 3D Bose gases under strong transverse confinement.
+{\it Superfluid fraction in 2D Bose gases}---In this work, we study the superfluid response of a 2D bosonic system by comparing the 2D Gross-Pitaevskii model with numerically exact Diffusion Monte Carlo (DMC) simulations of 3D Bose gases under strong transverse confinement.
 Our investigation covers systems in the presence of potentials which are periodic, disordered, and hybrid (ordered along one direction, and disordered along the other).

-Our primary objective is to quantify the superfluid behavior of the system.
-In the reference frame of the moving potential, the Gross-Pitaevskii equation (GPE) reads